 The Power Gauge Report is an investment newsletter led by Marc Chaikin and published by Chaikin Analytics.

-Some perks include monthly trade ideas, access to the Power Pulse system, bonus reports, and more.
+Some perks include monthly recommendations, access to the Power Pulse system, bonus reports, and more.

 What Comes with the Service?